chimera-linux/cports/Usage.md

 ```
 $ ./cbuild -b bldroot-stage0 binary-bootstrap
 ```

+Also see the note about certificates in the "Build Root Setup" section.

 After that, you can run the `bootstrap` command as usual.
 The stage 0 will be skipped (but it's largely unnecessary due to the environment already being